pain6268/ocarina/README.md

 Experimental linux-like package manager for windows

 Installing:
-Place ocarina.py, ocarina_data.py and repo.txt in %userprofile%/ocarina-data
+Get python 3.
+Make sure this is added to PATH and can be accessed by typing python into CMD Place ocarina.py, ocarina_data.py and repo.txt in %userprofile%/ocarina-data Place ocarina.bat in system32
-Place ocarina.bat in system32
+Run 'pip install colored'

 Using:
 Get a program by typing 'ocarina get <program name>'